vlastimilvala/DependentSelectBundle/README.md

             ])
 ```
 NOTE:
-currently it's implemented only for DependentFilteredEntity type.
+it's implemented only for DependentFilteredEntity type.

-That's all at the moment.
+## Warning

+There are lots of new parameters and features (will be documented soon) implemented in DependentFilteredEntity in my version of bundle.
+Other parts of this bundle (DQL, ajax autocomplete, etc.) are not supported and will be removed in the future from here.